GameWithPixels/DiceBootloader/README.md

 Open a command line and go the folder where this repository is cloned and run `make`.

-The output files are placed in the `_builds` folder, by default those are release files (not debug).
+The output files are placed in the `_build` folder, by default those are release files (not debug).
 The one that we want to program to the flash memory is the `.hex` file (more about this format [here](https://en.wikipedia.org/wiki/Intel_HEX)) .

 ## Programming a die (with USB)